 Schools and Community Outreach by Educators (SCORE) Grants

-The IEA is pleased to announce that for a second year, grants to early career members are available to fund service projects in their schools and communities.
+The IEA is pleased to announce that SCORE grants have been awarded to early career educators for the 2014-15 school year, allowing them to fund service projects and fill needs in their schools and communities.

 The purpose of the SCORE grants is to encourage early career members and their local associations to collaborate and create opportunities for community service or school projects that are substantive and meaningful.
 More than 100 ideas were awarded during 2013-2014 to build visible foundations for deeper relationships with students, families and communities.

 Please see below the list of 2013-2014 projects that were awarded grants.
 They are listed by category, though it’s clear so many projects cross lines into various categories.

 - GCMS #5, Gibson City EA, electronic book club with AP English students, community members, parents and other students.